Detour (1945 film): Editing

 As detailed in Savage Detours: The Life and Work of Ann Savage, great care was taken during the postproduction of Detour.
-The final picture was tightly cut down from a much longer-shooting script, which had been shot with more extended dialogue sequences than appear in the released print.
+The final picture was tightly cut down from a much longer shooting script, which had been shot with more extended dialogue sequences that are not in the released print.
 The soundtrack is also fully realized, with ambient backgrounds, motivated sound effects, and a carefully scored original musical soundtrack by Leo Erdody, who had previously worked with Ulmer on Strange Illusion (1945).
 Erdody took extra pains to underscore Vera's introduction with a sympathetic theme, giving the character a light musical shading in contrast to her razor-sharp dialogue and its ferocious delivery by Savage.

 The film was completed, negative cut, and printed throughout the late summer and fall of 1945, and was released in November of that year.
 The total period of preproduction through postproduction at PRC ran from March through November 1945.

 In contrast, during the period Detour was in post-production, PRC shot, posted, and released Apology for Murder (1945), also starring Savage.
 Apology was given a shorter production period and a quick sound job, and used library music for the soundtrack.
 Clearly, Detour was a higher priority to PRC, and the release was well promoted in theaters with a full array of color print support, including six-sheet posters, standees, hand drawn portraits of the actors, and a jukebox tie-in record with Bing Crosby singing "I Can't Believe That You're in Love with Me" (1926).

 With reshoots out of the question for such a low-budget movie, director Ulmer put storytelling above continuity.
 For example, he flipped the negative for some of the hitchhiking scenes.
 This showed the westbound New York City to Los Angeles travel of the character with a right-to-left flow across the screen, though it also made cars seem to be driving on the "wrong" side of the road, with the hitchhiker getting into the car on the driver's side.

 Charlie Haskell's car

-The car owned by the character Charlie Haskell and later driven by Al Roberts is itself an integral part of the film's plot and is certainly the most memorable prop item in the production.
-The automobile is a customized 1941 Lincoln Continental V-12 convertible, a base model of a "Cabriolet" but one that features bolted-on rear wheel-well covers and some exterior components added later from Lincoln's limited 1942 version of the same model.
+The car owned by the character Charlie Haskell and later driven by Al Roberts is a customized 1941 Lincoln Continental V-12 convertible, a base model of a "Cabriolet" but one that features bolted-on rear fender skirts and some exterior components added later from Lincoln's limited 1942 version of the same model.
 Reportedly, the production budget for Detour was so tight that director Ulmer decided to use this car, his "personal car", for the cross-country crime drama.